Chart Color Schemes

 Dural Town Centre

-Dural Town Centre is an approved dual anchored neighbourhood shopping centre at 488-494 Old Northern Road in Round Corner, Dural.
-The scheme will deliver more than 10,000 square metres of lettable floor area anchored by a full line Woolworths supermarket and an ALDI supermarket, together with a Dan Murphys liquor store, around 30 specialty retailers, a large format medical and allied health precinct, and a modern fitness and wellness centre.
-The development includes about 500 car parking spaces with EV charging and a new signalised all ways intersection with associated road upgrades on Old Northern Road to improve safety, traffic flow and access for the wider community.
-Revelop is progressing detailed design, leasing and staging following development approval by The Hills Local Planning Panel in mid 2025, with completion targeted for late 2027.
+Dural Town Centre is an approved dual-anchored neighbourhood shopping centre featuring over 10,000 square metres of lettable area.
+The project is anchored by full-line Woolworths and ALDI supermarkets, a Dan Murphys liquor store, and approximately 30 specialty retailers.
+It also includes a large-format medical and allied health precinct, a modern fitness and wellness centre, and 500 car parking spaces with EV charging.
+The development involves significant road upgrades, including a new signalised all-ways intersection on Old Northern Road to improve local traffic flow.

 Hills Shire Council Delivery Program and Operational Plan 2024-2025 Infrastructure Works